A false sense of security.

 Let’s see what we can do to guard our selves against a swath of common attacks.
 Continue reading “Keeping your cryptocurrencies safe and secure.”

-Great news that a cybersecurity college is going to be set up at Bletchley Park to teach 16-19-year-olds cybersecurity skills along with maths, physics, computer science and economics.
-What better place for the college to be located than at Bletchley Park, the UK’s hub of codebreaking during the second world war?
+Great news, Bletchley Park is creating a cybersecurity college.
+Teaching 16-19-year-olds cybersecurity skills along with maths, physics, computer science and economics.
+What better place for the college to be located than at Bletchley Park.
+The UK’s hub of codebreaking during the second world war, where the infamous Enigma Code was deciphered.

-Continue reading “Cybersecurity school to open at Bletchley Park”
+Continue reading “Cybersecurity college to open at Bletchley Park”

 Continue reading “US Navy data breach”

-The UK government has announced an initiative that will see it join forces with some of the country’s hottest start-ups to develop technologies that will help protect the UK from cyber attacks.
+The UK government has announced an initiative that will see it join forces with some of the country’s hottest start-ups.
+They will fund the development of a start-up accelerator program that will help protect the UK from cyber attacks.

 Continue reading “UK’s cybersecurity start-up accelerator program”

 Responsibility for securing enterprise applications has been moving down the development lifecycle, and for good reason.
-It not only makes the enterprise more secure but also saves companies time and money.
+It not only makes the enterprise obtain security, but also saves companies time and money.
+In this article, we can talk about code security and what its impact.

 Continue reading “Protect your code – protect your data”

-The toolkit, dubbed “HOMEKit” by Palo Alto Networks, is believed to have been used to generate malicious Microsoft Word documents for various campaigns since 2013.
+Specialists believe that cyber attackers used the toolkit, dubbed “HOMEKit” by Palo Alto Networks, to generate malicious Microsoft Word documents for various campaigns since 2013.
 Similar to the MNKit exploit generator, HOMEKit relies on the CVE-2012-0158 vulnerability in Office to deliver malware.

 Continue reading ““HOMEKit” the Exploit Generator Used to Deliver Espionage Malware”

-According to the hackernews, a new way to stole data form air-gapped computer is found.
-Air-gapped computers that are isolated from the Internet and other computers are long considered to be the most secure and safest place for storing data in critical infrastructures such as industrial control systems, financial institutions, and classified military networks.
+According to the hackernews, a new way to stole data form air-gapped computer was found.
+The technique got the name “DiskFiltration” and it is as interesting as it sounds.
+Air-gapped computers are compuers isolated from the Internet and other devices.
+Specialists considered for a long time thaty they are the most secure and safest place for storing data in critical infrastructures such as:

 Continue reading “Transfer Stolen Data from Air-Gapped Computer by using HDD’s noise”

-The strands of Israel’s cyber-security apparatus are to be consolidated under one roof, according to the country’s parliament, the Knesset.
+Israel will consolidate the strands of its cyber-security apparatus under one roof, according to the coutry’s parliament, the Knesset.

 Quietly and without much public recognition, the National Guard has been developing a sophisticated capability for cyberdefense.